 Location: Between Worser Bay and Breaker Bay on the Miramar Peninsula at the entrance to Wellington Harbour.

 How to get there: Seatoun or Breaker Bay.
-No 11 bus.
+Number 2 bus.

 Entrance and exit points: Churchill Park, Pass of Branda and Breaker Bay.